mitalistack/mitalistack/README.md

 ---

-### Portfolio Website

-Developer portfolio website for showcasing projects, technical skills, and development work.
+### Movie Finder 🎬

+Built a responsive Movie Finder web application using HTML, Tailwind CSS, JavaScript, and OMDb API.
+Users can search for movies and view movie details through real-time API integration with a clean and intuitive interface.

 #### Features
+- Search movies by title
+- Real-time movie search using OMDb API
+- Dynamic display of search results
-- Responsive Design
+- Responsive and user-friendly interface
-- Modern UI
+- Clean UI built with Tailwind CSS
-- Project Showcase

 #### Tech Stack
-- HTML
+- HTML5
 - Tailwind CSS
 - JavaScript
+- OMDb API

 ---